ErpNetDocs/tech/modules/crm/clientcenter/grid-control.md

 The **Column Chooser** option allows you to decide which columns to display in a navigator, as well as determine their order.

-To access it, click on the **Column Chooser** button above the Ssearch bar.
+To access it, click on the **Column Chooser** button above the Search bar.

 ![picture](pictures/columnchooser_v26.png)